bostonaholic/ring-okta/README.md

 ### Generating API Docs

-The `lein doc` command is configured in `project.clj` to output documentation to `../ring-okta-doc`.
+The `lein codox` command is configured in `project.clj` to output documentation to `../ring-okta-doc`.
 This should be configured to be the `gh-pages` branch so the API docs can be hosted on GitHub.

 ```
 ~/code